Belgrade Fair

-The Belgrade Fair (Београдски сајам) is a large complex of three large domes and a dozen of smaller halls which is the location of the major trade fairs in Belgrade, the capital city of Serbia.
-It is located in the municipality of Savski Venac, on the right bank of the Sava river.
-One of the most recognizable landmarks of Belgrade, it is colloquially referred to only as Sajam.
+The Belgrade Fair (Београдски сајам) is a large complex of three large domes and a dozen smaller halls which is a venue for major trade fairs in Belgrade, the capital of Serbia.
+The complex, colloquially referred to simply as the Sajam, is located in the municipality of Savski Venac, on the right bank of the Sava river, and is one of the most recognizable landmarks in the city.

 Location

-Sajam is located on the Sava's right bank, in the western foothills of the Topčidersko Brdo and the neighborhood of Senjak, built on it.
-The Topčiderka river flows into the Sava, in the Bay of Čukarica, just south of the fair complex, while Novi Beograd and the peninsula of Mala Ciganlija are just across the Sava, which is at this point the narrowest (200 m).
+The Sajam is located on the Sava's right bank, at the edge of the western foothills of Topčidersko Brdo and the neighborhood of Senjak.
+The Topčiderka river flows into the Sava, at the Bay of Čukarica, just south of the fair complex, while Novi Beograd and the peninsula of Mala Ciganlija are just across the Sava, which is here at its the narrowest (200 m).

 History

 Origin

-Originally, complex was built as the modern neighborhood of Sajmište in Novi Beograd, across the Sava, and opened on 11 November 1937.
-As it was turned into the Sajmište concentration camp during the World War II, it was not reconstructed after 1945.
-City government selected three possible locations for the new fair and in 1953 the location of Šest Topola ("Six Poplars"), a former beach on the right Sava bank was chosen, in the westernmost extension of the neighborhood of Bara Venecija.
-This was confirmed by the city administration's decision on 13 May 1953.
+Originally, an exhibition space was first built as modern complex in what is now the neighbourhood of Sajmište in Novi Beograd, across the Sava, and was opened on 11 November 1937.
+Since it had served as the Sajmište concentration camp during World War II, it was not rebuilt after 1945.
+The city authorities selected three potential locations for a new trade fair venue and, in 1953, the location of Šest Topola ("Six Poplars"), at the westernmost edge of the neighborhood of Bara Venecija, a former beach and popular bathing spot on the right bank of the Sava, was chosen.
+This was confirmed by the city administration's decision of 13 May 1953.

 Construction

-Architectural design competition was organized and the jury selected the project by the architects Vladeta Maksimović and Milorad Pantović.
-However, the city government disliked the project and asked for more modern approach.
-Pantović worked in New York, Paris and London prior to World War II and Sajam was his first project to be realized and now he was charged with visiting the European fairs and suggesting something completely different from the architecture seen in Belgrade up to that point.
+An architectural design competition was organized and the jury selected a project by architects Vladeta Maksimović and Milorad Pantović.
+However, the city authorities took a dislike to the project and requested a more modern approach.
+Pantović had worked in New York, Paris, and London prior to World War II and the Sajam was his first project to be realized in Yugoslavia, so he was charged with visiting European trade fairs and proposing something completely different from the architecture seen in Belgrade up to that point.
 The political climate changed in Yugoslavia in the 1950s, as the state broke ties with the Soviet Union.
-This brought to the ending of the Socialist realism period in Yugoslav architecture and the state wanted to appear as the modern, progressive and open to the world, giving Pantović almost carte blanche in choosing the modernist design.
+This brought to the ending the period of Socialist realism in Yugoslav architecture and the state sought to present itself as modern, progressive and open to the world.
+Pantović was then, to all intents and purposes, given a carte blanche in choosing the modernist design.